Y0GESH1/Y0GESH1/README.md

 * Splunk
 * FireEye [HX , NX , EX]

-But i like to build my tools as a bobby so I play around with python whenever i get the chance, but i do play around with ther languages as well :hammer:
+But i like to build my own tools for custom use cases so I play around with python and some other languages whenever i get the chance. :hammer:

 [![My Skills](https://skillicons.dev/icons?i=python,powershell,bash,golang,solidity)](https://skillicons.dev)